-scheduled in a few months before the first policy rate increase in July 2006.
-The BOJ's communication efforts to convey its policy intention played a key role in several respects.
+When terminating the QEP, the BOJ announced that the CABs would be reduced over a period of a several months, fully taking into account conditions in the short-term money market.
+The reductions in the CABs proceeded smoothly as scheduled in a few months before the first policy rate increase in July 2006.12 The BOJ's communication efforts to convey its policy intention played a key role in several respects.
 First, the conditions for the commitment to the QEP enhanced the predictability of the timing of the termination of the QEP.
 Second, in the face of market expectations regarding the termination of the QEP, the BOJ repeatedly explained that the termination itself would entail no sudden policy changes and that the policy rates would be adjusted only gradually.
-Third, the BOJ encouraged financial institutions to prepare for a decline in excess reserves by re-establishing the management system for funding liquidity risk.
+Third, the BOJ encouraged financial institutions to prepare for a decline in excess reserves by reestablishing the management system for funding liquidity risk.13

-B. Effects of the BOJ's Quantitative Easing Policy
+B. Effects of the BOJ's QEP

 This subsection summarizes the effects of the QEP by focusing on financial markets, since empirical evidence suggests that the expansion of the monetary base had limited effects on aggregate variables, such as output and inflation.
-Ugai (2007) concludes in his comprehensive survey on empirical studies on the effects of the QEP, that effect of expanding the monetary base and altering the composition of the BOJ's balance sheet, if any, is generally smaller than that stemming from the policy commitment.
+Ugai (2007) concludes in his comprehensive survey on empirical studies on the effects of the QEP that the effect of expanding the monetary base and altering the composition of the BOJ's balance sheet, if any, is generally smaller than that stemming from the policy commitment.14

 Given the fragile state of the financial markets, the ample provision of reserves under the QEP, coupled with the policy commitment of maintaining zero interest rates for a considerable period into the future, resulted in the strong liquidity effect.
-Okina and Shiratsuka (2004a) empirically examined the effects of policy commitment on the market expectations, implied in the changes in the shape of yield curves, the so-called
+Okina and Shiratsuka (2004a) empirically examined the effects of policy commitment on the market expectations, implied in the changes in the shape of yield curves, the so-called policy duration effect.
+They showed that the policy duration effect was highly effective in stabilizing market expectations regarding the future path of short-term interest rates, thereby bringing longer-term interest rates down to flatten the yield curve.15 They also concluded that the policy duration effect failed to reverse deflationary expectations in financial markets, since monetary policy alone could not reverse deflation, coupled with low economic growth.

-$^{10}$ As a basis for the smooth exit from the QEP, restoration of the stability in Japan's financial system is crucial.
+^{12.} As a basis for the smooth exit from the QEP, the restoration of stability in Japan's financial system is crucial.
 In fact, the blanket protection on bank deposits was lifted without confusion in April 2005.

-&lt;sup>11 In this connection, the maturity of the short-term fund-supplying operation shortened in advance to the termination of the QEP, from the second half of 2005.
-That was because the BOJ tried to minimize the intervention to the money markets, thereby promoting restoration of their functioning, including smoother formation of interest rates on term transactions.
+^{13.} In that connection, the maturity of the short-term funds-supplying operation shortened in advance of the termination of the QEP, from the second half of 2005.
+That was because the BOJ tried to minimize the intervention in the money markets, thereby promoting restoration of their functioning, including smoother formation of interest rates on term transactions.

-&lt;sup>12 In that context, Ito and Mishkin (2006), for example, argued that the BOJ's policy responses were not aggressive enough to fight deflation, and, in addition, that lack of the BOJ's confidence on the effectiveness of unconventional policy measures did undermine their effects.
-By contrast, Ueda (2005) recollected that major misconceptions about the BOJ's policy measures arose in the outside of the BOJ, including academic economists, leading to bold arguments for using extreme measures to overcome deflationary economic conditions, without recognizing the similarity of the BOJ's policy measures under the ZIRP and the QEP with policy measures advocated by academic economists.
+^{14.} In that context, Ito and Mishkin (2006), for example, argued that the BOJ's policy responses were not sufficiently aggressive to fight deflation and, in addition, that skepticism at the BOJ as to the effectiveness of unconventional policy measures did undermine their effects.
+By contrast, Ueda (2005) recollected that major misconceptions about the BOJ's policy measures arose outside of the BOJ, including among academic economists, leading to bold arguments for using extreme measures to overcome deflationary economic conditions, without recognizing the similarity of the BOJ's policy measures under the ZIRP and the QEP with policy measures advocated by academic economists.